Dev-Soumyaranjan/Java-Coding-Questions/README.md

 <img align="right" alt="Coding" width="400" src="https://github.com/Dev-Soumyaranjan/Java-Coding-Questions/blob/main/images/dcsad.gif">

-1. Fork this repo
+- Fork this repo

 <img src="https://github.com/Dev-Soumyaranjan/Java-Coding-Questions/blob/main/images/Fork.png">

-2. Clone the forked repo from your github account to your local machine
+- Clone the forked repo from your github account to your local machine

 <img src="https://github.com/Dev-Soumyaranjan/Java-Coding-Questions/blob/main/images/Clone.png">

-   After cloning & setting up the local project you can push the changes to your github fork and make a pull request.
+- After cloning & setting up the local project you can push the changes to your github fork and make a pull request.

+- You can also checkout our [CONTRIBUTING.md](https://github.com/Dev-Soumyaranjan/Java-Coding-Questions/blob/main/CONTRIBUTING.md) to know how to contribute.

 ## 🎗️Keep in mind before contributing